 Turkey became a Party to the WHO Framework Convention on Tobacco Control on March 31, 2005.

-Tobacco Packaging and Labeling: Tobacco products must have a composite warning, which includes both full-color pictorial warnings and texts, occupying no less than 65 percent of the front and back surface areas.
+Tobacco products must have a composite warning, which includes both full-color pictorial warnings and texts, occupying no less than 65 percent of the front and back surface areas.
 Misleading packaging and labeling, including terms such as “light” and “low tar” is prohibited.
+Plain packaging will be required at the manufacturer level beginning July 5, 2019 and at the retailer level beginning January 5, 2020.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.